BurnOutTrader/fund-forge/ff_strategies/README.md

 ```

 ## Placing Orders
-The matching engines are interchangable, currently there is a Live engine and a Backtesting engine.
+The matching engines are inter-changeable, currently there is a Live engine and a back testing engine.
 These are defined by a `MarketHandlerEnum` variant.
 We can customise matching engines for backtesting specific strategies.
 A Triangular arbitrage strategy may need a more complex Market handler than a standard price action strategy.
 In backtesting a new ledger will be instantiated for each AccountID.